Deacon Spotlight: Ethan Cushing

 Ethan Cushing (2004, BA in Communication with a minor in Studio Art)

-VP, Creative Director at Trailer Park Group in Van Nuys, CA
+VP, Creative Director at Trailer Park Group in Hollywood, CA

 Tell us about your current job role and employer.
 What are you currently working on?

-I’m the Vice President and Creative Director at Trailer Park, a leading entertainment marketing agency in Los Angeles.
-I oversee the development of trailers, TV spots, and social content for film and television clients ranging from major streamers and film studios to live event productions.
-Most recently, I wrapped work on two very different—but equally exciting—projects.
+I’m a Vice President and Creative Director at Trailer Park, a division of leading entertainment marketing agency Trailer Park Group in Los Angeles.
+In my role, I oversee the development of trailers, TV spots, and social content for film and television clients ranging from major streamers and film studios to live event productions.
+Most recently, I completed two very different, but equally exciting, projects.
 The first was the trailer and social assets for “Mentiras” for Amazon Prime, a high-energy comedic musical series that is an adaptation of a long running Mexican musical.
 The second was the theatrical trailer for “The King of Kings”, an animated feature for Angel Studios about the story of Jesus told by Charles Dickens to his son.
 No two projects are ever the same, which keeps things fresh and creatively fulfilling.

 What key personal and/or career experiences led you to where you are today?

 While I was at Wake Forest, I landed an internship at The Late Show with David Letterman, which was an incredible first taste of working in entertainment.
-That one line on my resume opened a lot of doors—it gave me instant credibility and led to future opportunities I wouldn’t have had otherwise.
+That one line on my resume opened a lot of doors, giving me instant credibility and leading to future opportunities I wouldn’t have had otherwise.

 After Wake, I earned my MFA in film directing from Chapman University, where I focused on filmmaking and storytelling.
-I spent the next several years producing a wide range of content—TV pilots, indie films, branded campaigns, you name it.
+I spent the next several years producing a wide range of content from TV pilots to indie films to branded campaigns, and more.
 I came up through the production side, learning how to tell stories across different formats and platforms.

 One of those projects was a Walking Dead commercial I produced for Trailer Park.
 While on set, I struck up a connection with the president of the AV department.
 She mentioned she needed someone to help produce the massive volume of AV marketing work coming in from YouTube Premium, and I jumped at the opportunity.
 That’s how I got my start in the trailer world—on the producing side.